AAlab1819/ProjectTeam03-B/README.md

 **Problem explanation**
 A frog is trying to reach home from point 1 to *n*.
 The frog can jump on *d* distance, on points that has lilies on it.
 There are always lilies somewhere in point 1 to *n*.

 The problem needs us to find the minimum amount of jumps she needs to do in order to get home from point 1.
-If th
+If the next lily point less than jump distance, print -1.